-3. That while struggling Freedom, everywhere, entits the warmest sympathy of the Whig party, we still adhere to the doctrines of the father of our country, as announced in his farewell address, of keeping ourselves free from all entangling alliances with foreign countries, and of never quitting our own stand upon foreign ground.
-That our mission as a Republic is not to propagate our opinions, or impose on other countries our form of government, by artifuse or force, but to teach by example and show here ment, by artifice or force, but to teach by example, and show by our success, moderation and justice, the blessings of self-government and the advantages of free institutions.
-Kossuth's remarks on this subject to the Germans, at their late meeting at the Tabernacle are well worthy atten-Finally, I regard it as my duty to utter a few modest words as to the mission of the German citizens of America in their position as citizens.
+3. That while struggling Freedom, everywhere, enlists the warmest sympathy of the Whig party, we still adhere to the doctrines of the father of our country, as announced in his farewell address, of keeping ourselves free from all entangling alliances with foreign countries, and of never quitting our own stand upon foreign ground.
+That our mission as a Republic is not to propagate our opinions, or impose on other countries our form of government by strikes or force, but to teach by a sample and show by ment, by artifice or force, but to teach by example, and show by our success, moderation and justice, the blessings of self-government and the advantages of free institutions.

+Kossuth's remarks on this subject to the Germans, at their late meeting at the Tabernacle are well worthy atten-

+Finally, I regard it as my duty to utter a few modest words as to the mission of the German citizens of America in their position as citizens.
 I do it, because the naturalised Germans of Newark have expressly asked me to do so.
-They say that, since the origin of the Union no Presidential election has had a higher or greater signifi cance than the present.
+They say that, since the origin of the Union, no Presidential election has had a higher or greater signifi cance than the present.
 That is true.
-They say that the condition of Europe, the voice of the majority of the people, and particularly the interests of the United States, render it an imperative necessity that the course of political isolation which has formerly prevailed must be relicquished, and the principle of active sympathy in the international relations of Europe be established.
-Therein they are again right.
-They say, moreover, that the platforms of the two great parties are deficient, and do not correspond to the spirit of the times-which is also true.
-And they say, finally, that they against £64,100 in 1851, and £96,259 in 1850.
+They say that the condition of Europe, the voice of the majority of the people, and particularly the interests of the United States, render it an imperative neces.